stefgodin/query_builder/doc/query_proxy.md

 This means that you can now optimise your queries to the next level AND keep things clean and separated.

-Note that you can also nest `QueryBuilderProxies` within one another and still get access to their internal API.
+Note that with this method you can also nest `QueryBuilderProxies` within one another and still get access to their internal API.